 U-M faculty can take advantage of the Museum of Natural History resources to enrich their teaching and research outreach activities.
+Please contact us as early as possible so that we may meet your needs.

 Classes and Groups.
 Visit with your classes and extend student learning in the Museum's exhibit galleries, or send your students to the Museum to complete class assignments in the galleries.
 Request a planetarium show for your class, or request a special program, including guided gallery tours, behind-the-scene visits, or classroom presentations.
 The Museum maintains a file of past class assignments for reference.